ericjusliu/LLM_Housing/README.md

 ## Contents

-The `data` folder contains probability-of-recommendation (PoR) scores, estimated percent racial composition, and opportunity indices by neighborhood.
+The `data` folder contains GPT-4 probability-of-recommendation (PoR) scores, estimated percent racial composition, and opportunity index by neighborhood.

 The `code` folder contains a script to generate prompts employed in the study.